SSDI vs Long-Term Disability Insurance: How They Interact

 How do they compare in terms of ssdi vs long-term disability insurance: how they interact?

-TL;DR: LTD insurance (employer-provided or private) pays a percentage of your salary during long-term disability.
-Most LTD policies require you to apply for SSDI and offset your LTD payment by your SSDI amount.
-If you get $2,000/month LTD and $1,500/month SSDI, the insurer reduces LTD to $500.
+Long-term disability (LTD) insurance, whether employer-provided or private, pays a percentage of your salary during long-term disability.
+Most LTD policies require you to apply for Social Security Disability Insurance (SSDI) and offset your LTD payment by the SSDI amount.
+For example, if you get $2,000 per month in LTD and $1,500 per month in SSDI, the insurer will reduce your LTD to $500 per month.
+The LTD insurer often encourages you to apply for SSDI to reduce their costs.

 How the Offset Works?